 Handling Compensation for Trucking Accident Victims in South Carolina

-Tractor trailer accidents have serious and lethal consequences.
-While the average car on the road weighs approximately 3,000 pounds, tractor trailers and their cargo can weigh up to 80,000 pounds.
+Tractor-trailer accidents have serious and lethal consequences.
+While the average car on the road weighs approximately 3,000 pounds, tractor-trailers and their cargo can weigh up to 80,000 pounds.
 The result of that much tonnage colliding with even the most safety-enhanced cars can be catastrophic.
-If you are the victim of an accident involving a semi-truck, tractor trailer, or 18-wheeler, our lawyers are here to help.
+If you are the victim of an accident involving a semi-truck, tractor-trailer, or 18-wheeler, our truck accident lawyers are here to help.

 Why You Need a Truck Accident Lawyer Right Away

 Immediately after a big rig accident, the trucking company will send its attorney to the scene.
 You need to have the same competent representation as soon as possible.
 A truck accident lawyer will begin building your case from the moment you hire us, gathering information to support your claim, investigating both the trucking company, the at-fault driver, and the circumstances surrounding the accident.
 We have the experience and the resources to move quickly to preserve evidence at the scene of the accident, interview witnesses, evaluate police reports, and answer tough questions.